dashaub/PBDP/hw4/Shaub_David_HW4.md

 ## Problem 2

 Only very minor changes were required from our previous streaming MR jobs that used input data in text format.
 The reducers do not need to change at all since they receive identical output data from the mapper and are not inpacted by the input data format on disk.
-The mappers can structurally remain the same, but we make a few tiny modifications to handle the avro input: instead of manually splitting the input line on the table character and producing an array, we load the JSON line into a python dict and can then easily access the fields we are interested in.
+The mappers can structurally remain the same, but we make a few tiny modifications to handle the avro input: instead of manually splitting the input line on the tab character and producing an array, we load the JSON line into a python dictionary and can then easily access the fields we are interested in.

 Place the files in HDFS:
 ```